DelphiWorlds/Kastri/Demos/FirebaseCloudMessaging/Readme.md

 You can find the newer implementation [here](https://github.com/DelphiWorlds/Playground/tree/main/Demos/FCMRebooted).

-_No further changes will be made to this demo_
+_No further changes will be made to this demo, or the code that it uses_

 ## IMPORTANT change for iOS users